Pentagon rejects DC mayor's request for National Guard to assist with migrants arriving in the nation's capital - KTVZ

 The official said grant funding through FEMA’s Emergency Food and Shelter Program is sufficient.
 “We understand SAMU First Response has received grant funding through FEMA’s Emergency Food and Shelter Program and has indicated that sufficient EFSP funds exist at this point to provide migrant assistance.”

+In a letter from the Department of Defense, Bowser said the Pentagon highlighted “the concern about the open-ended nature of our request, and their ability to respond to it.”

+“So having just looked at their letter, they appear to say a more specified request would help them understand our needs,” Bowser added.

-CNN previously reported that according to the office of Texas Republican Gov. Greg Abbott, more than 5,100 migrants have arrived in Washington from Texas on more than 135 buses.
+According to the office of Texas Republican Gov. Greg Abbott, more than 6,500 migrants have arrived in Washington from Texas on more than 160 buses.

 The city has facilitated the help of the Federal Emergency Management Agency with a $1 million grant, the mayor said at a news conference last week.